f-viktor/GPU-Passthrough_Arch-Linux/README.md

 # grub-mkconfig -o /boot/grub/grub.cfg
 ```
 should automagically find the new kernels that are named something like vmlinuz-linux-vifo
-find that line in grub.conf (same file we added `intel_iommu=on`) and add to that line separated by a space:
+find the relevan kernel entry in `/boot/grub/grub.conf` (or wherever is your default boot directory) and add to the options after `intel_iommu=on` the following separated by a space:
 ```
 pcie_acs_override=downstream
 ```
+(you can also just add it in `/etc/default/grub` like we did for ˙`intel_iommu`, but that will add it for all your kernels, and it may or may not cause an issue when running other kernels. if you do this, rerun `grub-mkconfig`)
 save it and reboot, then choose this kernel in the boot menu (it may be under advanced options in the grub menu)
 check if it is the vfio kernel via
 ```